Acorns 2025 - 2026

 WELCOME TO ACORNS

-Class teachers - Mrs R Corcoran and Miss L Daniels
+Class teachers - Mrs R Corcoran (Monday - Wednesday) and Miss L Daniels (Thursday and Friday)

-Learning Support Assistants - Mrs R Turner and Mrs J Metcalf
+Learning Support Assistants - Mrs G Oakes, Mrs J Metcalf and Mrs Turner

 As Acorns class begin their learning journey at Whitegate, the children learn daily class routines and as they grow they become more involved in daily school life such as whole school worship and joining Key Stage 1 on the playground.
 The children learn to be independent through making positive relationships whilst having the wisdom to make good choices, as well as learning in different ways.
 Through challenges, playful opportunities and embarking on wider experiences, every child has the opportunity to shine through their own God-given uniqueness.